Admin Overview

 Simple Mode

-Simple Mode is simpler mode than Bind + Search mode, because uses only one request (which is binding request) to LDAP (AD) server.
+Simple Mode is simpler mode than Bind + Search mode, because uses only one request (which is binding request) to LDAP server.

 Simple Mode can be turned on by choosing Active Directory (LDAP) Auth Enabled checkbox, and then choosing Simple LDAP Mode checkbox.
 Simple Mode requires to set below options to work properly.